jonmikeli/covid-mobile/README.md

 Among the people that feel on this, keep in mind the purpose and I am sure wise choices will be made.

 ## IoT Solution (cloud side)
-Basically, the solution will reside on two types of implementations:
+Regarding the cloud IoT solution, there are two approaches:
- - SaaS or very fast solution oriented
+ - SaaS, very fast to implement but with limitations in terms of features;
- - PaaS, with a bit more possibilities but will probably take longuer to be implemented
+ - PaaS, with a bit more possibilities but will probably take longuer to be implemented.

+Requirements (functional and planing) will allow to make the choice.
+In the same way than the previous section, it's important to keep in mind the context and the purpose of the solution.

 # Conditions